cochiletSerban/interview-god/angular/advanced-routing/advanced-routing.md

 # Custom route matchers

-In Angular custom route matchers provide a way to define your own routing rules,beyond the standard provided ones.
+In Angular custom route matchers provide a way to define your own routing rules, beyond the standard provided ones.
 This feature is useful when you need to match URLs based on complex patterns that cannot be expressed using the standard path and pathMatch properties in the route configuration.

 ```typescript
 RouterModule.forRoot([